Zach-G/MWOMechScraper/ReadMe.txt

 ************************************************************************************************************************
 Method 2,
+Scroll up to and find the big green '<>Code' button, click on it, select 'Download ZIP', and extract the contents of the .zip file wherever you like.
-Within the files downloaded, you will see a folder labeled 'dist'.
+Within the extracted files, you will see a folder labeled 'dist'.
 Open that folder and run "main.exe".
 ************************************************************************************************************************

 No matter what method you choose to employ, the script will prompt you for the email and password that you use for